Now that you have learned the basics of the ESP32, it is time to experience the true power of this technology.

 If you are not familiar with the ESP32 dev kit, consider completing ESP32 For Busy People before enrolling to ESP32 Unleashed.

-You can take advantage of the ESP32 Unleashed launch discounting and purchase both for US$25 each.
+You can take advantage of the ESP32 Unleashed launch discounting and purchase both at checkout.

 In this course, you will learn how to make an IoT gadget.